2025 Hyundai Tucson: Hybrid MPG & NHTSA Safety Rating

 How Did the 2025 Hyundai Tucson Perform in IIHS Crash Tests?

 IIHS has tested the 2025 Hyundai Tucson but did not award a Top Safety Pick designation.
 Individual test ratings are shown below.
-IIHS tests complement NHTSA ratings by evaluating different crash scenarios.
+A vehicle can still perform well in most categories without earning the overall award.
 Source: IIHS.

 | Test | Rating |